-Project Number Project Title Fund Source Fund Estimate PS-23-04-01-02 Pedestrian Safety 402 \$105,000 Countermeasures: Pedestrian and Information and Education and Per Conspicuity Enhancement • Planned Activity: Pedestrian and Bicycle Public
+Project Number Project Title Fund Source Fund Estimate PS-22-04-01-02 Pedestrian Safety 402 \$100,000 Countermeasures: Pedestrian and Bicycle Public Information and Education and Pedestrian Safety - Conspicuity Enhancement ivity: Pedestrian and Bicy edestrian Safety - Conspicui Education and redestrian surety Conspicately Education Date and 1 edestrian Safety Conspicus ty Emiliarement

 This project will support and expand Watch For Me OKC, a public awareness campaign, to increase the safety of pedestrians and bicycles on the road.
 This will be done through the utilization of Watch For Me OKC, a program run by the city of Oklahoma City.
 This program provides information pertaining to laws and regulations regarding pedestrians and bicyclists, tips for driving, walking, and cycling in a safe manner, and works to increase the number of people using active means of transportation.
 The content will be expanded by ACOG's Transportation Planning Division and the Public Information Division, with collaboration from the City of Oklahoma City and surrounding communities.

 ACOG will provide information via billboards, social media, and radio advertisements.
 Using ACOG's data, this information will be targeted to locations that experience high levels of bicycle and pedestrian involved crashes.
+Because the City of Oklahoma City is also working on this campaign, ACOG's primary objective will be to expand the campaign's reach to the surrounding communities within the OCARTS area.